What Are Packets?

 Layering is a critical concept in communication protocols.
 Application endpoints speak and understand their application protocols.
 For example:

-- Web browsers and servers speak and understand HTTP and HTTPS, and
+• Web browsers and servers speak and understand HTTP and HTTPS

-- Email readers and servers speak and understand the email transport protocol which is called Simple Mail Transport Protocol, SMTP.
+• Email readers and servers speak and understand the email transfer protocol, which is called (Simple Mail Transfer Protocol, or SMTP)

 New applications can easily be layered on top of IP.
-Anyone can invent a new application protocol, and so long as the messages can be put into IP packets, it will work on the Internet.
-No changes to any network elements, such as routers, is needed.
-The WWW is a great example.
-When IP and the Internet were first created, the WWW didn’t even exist.
+Anyone can invent a new application protocol, and as long as the messages can be put into IP packets, it will work on the internet.
+No changes to any network elements, such as routers, are needed.
+The WWW [World Wide Web] is a great example.
+When IP and the internet were first created, the WWW didn’t even exist.
 Then, when Tim Berners-Lee created the WWW, he just had to put his newly invented request and response messages into IP packets.
-No changes to IP or the Internet were needed.
+No changes to IP or the internet were needed.
 The whole thing just worked.

 What does IP specify?

-The Internet Protocol (IP) is a network layer used to specify the following concerning IP packets:
+The Internet Protocol (IP) is a network layer protocol within the OSI model used to specify the following concerning IP packets:

 What is inside an IP packet?